 TimeStep: Time Step [s]

 The TimeStep parameter is the time step in seconds (i.e., ).
 It is set to 0.05 seconds in the sample input files, and that value is recommended for most simulations.
-The time step determines the maximum frequency, , used in the inverse FFT:
+The time step determines the maximum frequency, , used in the computation of the inverse FFT:

 .
 (1)